Cairns, Mourilyan Harbour

 Volunteers vital for planting

-Researchers collected seagrass fragments to initiate the restoration effort, with planting days held in September 2023, and further activities scheduled for August 2024.
+Researchers collected seagrass fragments to initiate the restoration effort, with planting days held in September 2023, and August and September 2024.

-In the 2023 planting, volunteers were essential in rapidly planting these fragments in Cairns and Mourilyan over three weeks in August and September, including Traditional Owners, community members, and school students.
+In the 2023 and 2024 planting, volunteers were essential in rapidly planting these fragments in Cairns and Mourilyan, including Traditional Owners, community members, and school students.